Birmingham-and-Solihull-ICS/elective_waiting_list_crosscover/README.md

 To quantify the waiting list, calculate pressures, relief capacity and time to clearance to excess WL down to sustainable number.
 More specifically:

-- We need to get to a point where reducign waiting list with capacity > demand
+- We need to get to a point where reducing waiting list with capacity > demand
 -	Demand would reduce under demand management from Crosscover, so estimating 20% further reduction effects on WL
 -	Sustainable WL number for 18 week
--	Average wait at sustainable	numer
+-	Average wait at sustainable	number
 -	Time to bring the waiting list down	sustainable number
 -	What would we need to reduce to 18 weeks, if it takes 12 months to procure and set up, how many years/months to reach target wait?)